12 Ways to Hang Out in Minneapolis this Memorial Day Weekend

 3. Visit a Park

-As the 12th Best City to Visit By Bike, Minneapolis is a hot spot for traveling on two wheels.
+As the 2nd most bike-friendly city in America, Minneapolis is a hot spot for traveling on two wheels.
 The best part about it is you don’t even need to own your own bike!
 Our bike-share program, Nice Ride, makes it easy to get outside and take a spin around town.
 Grab a bike at one of hundreds of stations across Minneapolis, or use the app to figure out where you can pick up one of their dockless bikes.
 Either way, ditch the car this weekend and get moving!
 If you need inspiration on where to ride, try them out on one of our scenic bike trails.

 Local produce, fresh ingredients and unique hand-crafted goods are what the Minneapolis Farmers Markets are all about!
 We’re proud to provide access to fresh, healthy food, which is why we have over 25 different farmers markets throughout the city.